DevDokus/Redm-PluginBundle/README.md

 compatible with RedEmRP.

 # Description
-DokusCore is a bundle of plugins I've made to give RedM roleplay servers a more flexible roleplay.
+DokusCore is a bundle of plugins I've made to give      <br>
+RedM roleplay servers a more flexible roleplay. <br>
-Instead, having to install all plugins manually, and putting them in the right order, you can install this on the go!
-Simply ensure `DokusCore` in your server cfg and you're done.
-If you don't like to use any of the features, you can simply turn them off in the config.
-Setting up your RedM RP experience was never been easier!
+Instead, having to install all plugins manually,  <br>
+and putting them in the right order, you can install  <br>
+this on the go!
+Simply ensure `DokusCore` in your <br>
+server cfg and you're done.
+If you don't like to use  <br>
+any of the features, you can simply turn them off <br>
+in the config.
+Setting up your RedM RP experience <br>
+was never been easier!

 # Features
 - **Metabolism**
-  - `Easy to configure config.`
+  - Easy to configure config.
-  - `Very Customizable`
+  - Very Customizable
-  - `Lower food and/or thirst when running.`
+  - Lower food and/or thirst when running.
-  - `Lower food and/or thirst when walking.`
+  - Lower food and/or thirst when walking.
-  - `Lower food and/or thirst when standing idle.`
+  - Lower food and/or thirst when standing idle.
-  - `Set lower or higher value for hunger`
+  - Set lower or higher value for hunger
-  - `Set lower or higher value for thirst`
+  - Set lower or higher value for thirst
-  - `Set lower or higher value for Stamina`
+  - Set lower or higher value for Stamina
-  - `Boost Stamina outer core (Gold)`
+  - Boost Stamina outer core (Gold)
-  - `Boost Stamina inner core (Gold)`
+  - Boost Stamina inner core (Gold)
 - **FixHolesInMap**
-  - `Fix multiple holes in the map`
+  - Fix multiple holes in the map
-  - `Fixes multiple glitched buildings.`
+  - Fixes multiple glitched buildings.
 - **Stores**
-  - `Buying items from 3 categories (Food - Meds - Misc)`
+  - Buying items from 3 categories (Food - Meds - Misc)
-  - `Selling items from 3 categories (Food - Meds - Misc)`
+  - Selling items from 3 categories (Food - Meds - Misc)
-  - `Multiple Store Locations`
+  - Multiple Store Locations
-  - `Easy to work with Config`
+  - Easy to work with Config
 - **Teleport**
-  - `Set a marker on the map and teleport with /tpm`
+  - Set a marker on the map and teleport with /tpm
-  - `Set admin group name in the config`
+  - Set admin group name in the config
-  - `Can be used for all players or for admins only`
+  - Can be used for all players or for admins only
 - **UsableItems**
-  - `Adding items with ease in the config`
+  - Adding items with ease in the config
-  - `Adding or removing hunger`
+  - Adding or removing hunger
-  - `Adding or removing thirst`
+  - Adding or removing thirst
-  - `Adding or removing stamina`
+  - Adding or removing stamina
-  - `Adding or removing health`
+  - Adding or removing health

 # Events: Metabolism